wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 1. always proceed downwards;
 2.  **read both alternatives carefully** **before** deciding which best fits the specimen, and check any unfamiliar terms in the glossary. **Never** decide that the first alternative is correct before you read the second of the contrasting pair!

- Now turn to the key on page 110.
+ Now turn to the key at the back of the lab manual.
 This is a key that uses only vegetative characters.
 The advantage of such a key is that it does not require you to have flowers or fruit, which are only on the tree in certain seasons.
 Use this key to identify at least two of the specimens.

  \newpage
-<div style="page-break-after: always;"></div>
+<div style="page-break-after: always;"</div

-#PRAC 2 (WEEK 3): PLANT CELLS
+#PRAC 2: PLANT CELLS

 You should refer to the notes on Light Microscopy and the use of the Olympus CHA Microscope which you will find in the manual introduction.

 Only a few types of cell are found in higher plants.
-These can be recognised easily on several basic features:
+These can be recognised on several basic features:

--shape
+- shape

--wall thickness
+- wall thickness

--wall composition
+- wall composition

--whether empty or full of cytoplasm
+- whether empty or full of cytoplasm

--presence or absence of specific organelles such as chloroplasts.
+- presence or absence of specific organelles such as chloroplasts.

 Once you are familiar with the diagnostic features of various cell types, you can recognise these in any unknown section and use the